 - Ultimate User Experience

 The idea of responsive design is centered on providing a positive user experience, and it does improve.
-Visitors can easily get enhanced browsing experience from responsive design.
-Some of the ways you can take advantage of responsive design to provide better user experience are through;
+Visitors can easily get an enhanced browsing experience from responsive design.
+Some of the ways you can take advantage of responsive design to provide a better user experience are through;

-- Adopting the fluid grid feature which adjusts grids to fit the screen of users, this is useful for websites that require the grid to organize content
+- Adopting the fluid grid feature which adjusts grids to fit the screen of users, is useful for websites that require the grid to organize content

 - Optimize design to include touch screen users because mobile devices do not come with mouse cursors